-Division: Minority and Small Business Affairs Scheduled Date: 12/31/2026 Management Action Plan Ianagement Action Plan (MAP) 5.3b ng an in-depth assessment of MSBA.
-Once the assessment is ome of the DBE Compliance and Technical Assistance Director's duties MAP Owner: Division Director MAP Owner: Division: Division Director Minority and Small Business Affairs
+Division: Minority and Small Business Affairs

+Scheduled Date: 12/31/2026

+Management Action Plan (MAP) 5.3b

+Currently, SCDOT is conducting an in-depth assessment of MSBA.
+Once the assessment is completed, a segregation of some of the DBE Compliance and Technical Assistance Director's duties will occur.

+MAP Owner: Division Director

+Division: Minority and Small Business Affairs

+Scheduled Date: 8/1/2025